Dry Chemical Powder (DCP Fire Extinguishers): Ultimate Guide

 What is DCP Powder

-What is DCP Powder?
+What is DCP Fire Extinguisher?

 DCP powder is effective for all classes of fire – Classes A, B, C, and D. Dry chemical powder extinguishes the fire by pouring a thin layer of chemicals which isolates the fuel from the oxygen in the environment.

-On discharge, the dry powder extinguisher expels a fine powder that forms a layer on the fuel cutting off its supply of oxygen in the fire.
+On discharge, the dry powder extinguisher expels a fine powder that forms a layer on the fuel, cutting off its supply of oxygen in the fire.

 How to Use a DCP Fire Extinguisher